MrRioes1889/Shmengine/README.md

 ## About

 <b>Disclaimer: This solo project is created for educational/recreational purposes exclusively and is subject to constant restructuring.
-Hence, most parts of the engine are not "fully-featured" and older parts of the codebase do contain some less well thought out solutions compared to newer ones.
+Hence, most parts of the engine are not "fully featured" and some older codepaths do contain less well thought out solutions compared to newer ones.
 Currently put on hold for a redo, built using the Odin programming language!</b><br><br>
 This is an attempt at a high-performance 3D graphics engine with reasonably minimal third-party and standard-library dependencies.<br>
 Platform and lib specific code is strictly abstracted into small sections for keeping the codebase as dependency-agnostic as possible.<br>
 The general entry point is located in "Application/", the engine core in the one called "Shmengine/".<br>